Last updated: August 19, 2026

 Sources

-1. U.S. EPA: Sources of Indoor Particulate Matter — supports guidance on indoor dust, damp dusting, and frequent cleaning.
+- U.S. EPA: Sources of Indoor Particulate Matter: supports guidance on frequent cleaning and damp dusting.

-4. Princeton Alumni Weekly: Psychology: Your Attention, Please — supports the point that visual clutter can compete for attention.
+- Princeton Alumni Weekly: Psychology: Your Attention, Please: summarizes Princeton research on visual clutter and attention.